-There are a number of ways you can maximize your home for comfort, style and entertainment.
-Installing a home theater is definitely somewhere up on the top of that list, but if you have home theatre design on your mind, you probably aren’t sure where or how to start.
+There are a number of ways to maximize your home for comfort, style and entertainment.
+Installing a home theater is close to the top of that list, but if you have home theater design on your mind, you may be unsure of where or how to start.

 1. Have a Vision and a Budget